fornwall/rust-script/README.md

 See the [documentation at rust-script.org](https://rust-script.org).

+NOTE: `rust-script` is a maintained fork of the excellent (but abandoned) [cargo-script](https://github.com/DanielKeep/cargo-script) project.

 ## License

 `rust-script` is primarily distributed under the terms of both the [MIT license](LICENSE-MIT) and the [Apache License (Version 2.0)](LICENSE-APACHE).